< refer to left menu for specific topics

 The following regulations are set by the Faculty of Graduate Studies, and apply to graduate students regardless of program.

-- By the end of the first term in which a student is enrolled in the thesis, creative writing project, or dissertation (course number xx-794, xx-797 or xx-798), the program chair must submit a proposed committee, to be approved by the Executive Committee of the Faculty of Graduate Studies - see committee details.
+- By the end of the first term in which a student is enrolled in the thesis, creative writing project, or dissertation (course number xx-794, xx-797 or xx-798), the program chair must submit a proposed Master's / Doctoral committee, to be approved by the Executive Committee of the Faculty of Graduate Studies.
 Failure to do so could delay a student's continued registration in course xx-794, xx-797 or xx-798.

-- The student must, within the first term of enrolling in the thesis or dissertation, sign a ”Non-exclusive License to the University of Windsor”, authorizing the University to archive, distribute, and make available copies of the thesis or dissertation to a library user at this or any other university.
+- At the same time the student must sign a ”Non-exclusive License to the University of Windsor”, authorizing the University to archive, distribute, and reproduce the thesis or dissertation.

-- Notice of a student's Master's or doctoral defense must be received in the Office of Graduate Studies at least eight days prior to the defense - see also defense procedures
+- Notice of the final oral defense must be received in the Office of Graduate Studies at least eight days prior to the defense.

-- After the thesis is approved by the candidate’s thesis committee and by the Graduate Studies office, the student deposits the required number of copies - see deposit steps.
+- After the thesis is approved by the candidate’s thesis committee and by the Graduate Studies office, the student deposits the required number of copies.

 - The Major Research Paper is a scholarly essay/research project that shows evidence of critical analysis and understanding on a topic approved by the student’s supervisor and acknowledged by the program.